RuxandraFiloti/web-scraping-music/README.md

 # What is this project?

-This project is an app
+This project is an web scraping app for music events that sends an email when a new tour is announced.